polarityio/dns-query/README.md

 ## DNS Query Integration Options

 ### DNS Server
-The DNS Server (host or IP) to perform lookups against.
+Sets the IP address and port of the server to be used when performing DNS resolution.
+If the port is the IANA default DNS port (53) it can be omitted.
 If left blank, the Polarity Server's default DNS server will be used.
-If an invalid or unreachable DNS Server is provided your `dig` requests will eventually time out.
 Defaults to `8.8.8.8`.

 ### Private IPs Only

 If checked, the integration will only look up private (RFC-1918) IP addresses.
-Domains will still be looked up unless you turn domains off via the "Manage Integration Data" option.
+Domains will still be looked up unless you turn domains off via the "Data Types" settings page.

 ### DNS Query Types for Domains

-One or more query types to run via dig.
+One or more query types to run.
 Each selected type requires a separate query to your DNS server.
 If no types are selected an A Record query will be issued.
-Query types only apply to domains as IPs will always be a PTR query.
+Query types only apply to domains as IPs will always be a reverse lookup.

 ### Results Filter